alphagov/performanceplatform-documentation/roadmap/index.rst

 It is an attempt to predict the future, so will be wrong.

-It is also public, which I find interesting on another level.
+It is also public, which is interesting on another level.
 When solving problems, it's always fun to record:

 * what your assumptions are
 * what your objectives are